DhruvinV/dhruvinv/README.md

 ### Hi there, I'm Dhruvin 👋
 ---
 - 🔭 A 4th year computer science student at the University of Toronto.
-- 🏛 Looking for a full-time opprountiy beginning June 2022.
+- 🏛 Looking for a full-time job opportunities beginning June 2022.
 - 👨‍💻 Full Stack developer who enjoys working in Javascript eco-system.
 - 🏀 In my free time, I'm either reading, biking or competing in various local sports leagues.
 - 🌱 I’m currently learning Golang in my free time.